pomerium/pomerium/docs/docs/client.md

 1. Specify this new Route as a TCP Route by prefixing `tcp+` in the **From** field, along with a port suffix.

    ::: tip
-   The port is not used in the connection to the Pomerium gateway; this will always be port 443.
+   The port is not used to connect to the Pomerium proxy service from the internet; this will always be port 443 (unless otherwise defined in `config.yaml`).
 Rather, the port defined in **From** is part of the mapping to the individual route.
 In this way, you can create multiple routes that share a DNS entry, differentiated by the port to determine which route they use.
    :::

 1. The **To** field uses `tcp://` as a protocol, and specifies the address and port the service listens on.